German Chocolate Cake

 • Run a knife around the edges of each pan and turn the layers out onto wire racks that have been sprayed with cooking spray.
 Cool layers completely before frosting.

-• Combine the sugar, egg yolks, and evaporated milk in a medium saucepan.
+• Combine the sugar, egg yolks, and evaporated milk in a large saucepan.
 Stir with a wire whisk until the yolks are fully incorporated.
 Add the butter.
-Place over simmering water and bring to a boil, constantly whisking.
+Cook over medium heat, constantly whisking.
 Simmer for 12-15 minutes longer, stirring constantly, until the mixture thickens.
 Add the vanilla, coconut, and nuts.
 Completely cool the frosting to room temp before putting the cake together!

 • Start assembling the cake with a layer of cake, then a layer of frosting until you have the third layer on top.
 Cover the sides first and be sure to fill the outer edges of the cake.
 Finally frost the top.
 Store in the fridge until you're ready to serve.
 Refrigerate leftovers.